Hadrian767-UT/UT-mobile-basetools/PORTING.md

 Now, see that have two strings with the same name?

-Edit this two strings withh  the APKs name that u want to put!
+Edit this two strings with the APKs name that u want to put!

+### Step Two: Modifying options and icons